MasteryEducation/SecuritiesExamsMastery.ca/content/csc/11/5/index.md

 - [ ] Futures contracts have more credit risk than forwards.
 - [ ] Forward contracts are typically standardized, while futures are customizable.

-> **Explanation:** Forward contracts are privately negotiated (over-the-counter), whereas futures are traded on regulated exchanges under standardized terms.
+> **Explanation:**( Forward contracts are privately negotiated (over-the-counter), whereas futures are traded on regulated exchanges under standardized terms.)

----

 ### Under IFRS 9, how are derivatives generally measured on the balance sheet?